 ) from the event body

-The information we extracted are returned as output of the function node and become the input of the API node (remember to check the Use node input params
+The information you extract returns as an output of the function node and becomes the input of the API node.
+However, remember to check the Use node input params

-option in the Domotz node in this case.
+option in the Domotz node.
 You can use the following code in the function node:

 if (msg.payload.name === 'device_rtd' &&